3 actionable tips to help you Conquer your Kitchen right now

 I was expecting a cookbook that would give me some scratch cooking recipes – like many of the Cook Books bloggers come up with.
-While you’ll find lots of easy to follow step by step, scratch cooking recipes here, this book also addresses the other part of successful cooking — organizing your kitchen, and meal planning.
+While you’ll find lots of easy-to-follow step-by-step, scratch cooking recipes here, this book also addresses the other part of successful cooking — organizing your kitchen, and meal planning.
 In fact, that’s what makes this book stand out.

 If you walked in my kitchen right now you’d see a whole lot of empty wide-mouth canning jars on the counter.
 They’re clean but I have no cupboard space to store them.
-I am constantly moving them out of my way to plug in the slow cooker, or chop vegetables on a cutting board.
-Tonight they will be filled with raw goat’s milk, and put in the fridge, but today they are in my way.
+I am constantly moving them out of my way to plug in the slow cooker or chop vegetables on a cutting board.
+Tonight they will be filled with raw goat’s milk and put in the fridge, but today they are in my way.
 This morning I tossed out a few moldy bread crusts and 1/3rd of a rhubarb coffee cake.
 And I won’t even let you look in my fridge.
-Moldy bread and coffee cake is like throwing $20 bills in the garbage.
+Moldy bread and coffee cake are like throwing $20 bills in the garbage.
 Even the chickens don’t want it.
-But I found some actionable tips in Conquering your Kitchen, which are going to help me right away.
+But I found some actionable tips in Conquering your Kitchen, which is going to help me right away.

 Let me share 3 actionable tips that really make the book exceptional.
 Chapter 1 begins by setting the stage for your kitchen success.
 The organizational tips were just what I needed.
 It’s not that I haven’t thought about getting more organized but I just didn’t have time to think through exactly what I was trying to accomplish.
 Annemarie takes the guessing out of the equation.

-Actionable tip 1: Organizing the kitchen
+Conquering Your Kitchen Tip 1: Organizing the kitchen

 “Good organization is the essential first step toward taking ownership of your kitchen.
 Learning how to meal plan is the next tool you’ll need in order to save time, money, and sanity.
 Savvy grocery shopping is the final piece that will help you bring together everything you need to get the job done in the kitchen.” (p.
 18)

 So how do you organize a room that is used 3+ times a day and gets new supplies added once or twice a week?
 It’s in constant flux.
 I used to tease my best friend because her spices were in alphabetical order in the cupboard.
 Actually, I was jealous of her organizational abilities.
 My spices were in bulk bags in a plastic container on the bottom shelf of my fridge.
-I excused my lack of talent in this area, because, afterall, I’m an artist and I’m homeschooling.
+I excused my lack of talent in this area, because, after all, I’m an artist and I’m homeschooling.
 I really wanted to be organized and stay organized.
-In my heart I knew that if I was more organized I could actually do more art – who stole hid the potato peeler?
+In my heart, I knew that if I was more organized I could actually do more art – who stole hid the potato peeler?
 Why are my tools always disappearing?
 Can you identify with my dilemma?

 Annemarie points out that your kitchen layout – where you put things – is important for your success.
-Ideally you want to minimize the number of steps necessary to get a meal on the table and clean up afterwards.
+Ideally, you want to minimize the number of steps necessary to get a meal on the table and clean up afterwards.
 You can do that by choosing carefully where you store both food and tools that you need.
 After you read this book, you may have an urge to clean out a few cupboards and reorganize your kitchen.

 “Most kitchens are designed with a triangle setup based on three key points the sink, the fridge, and the oven because they are the most utilized appliances in the kitchen.
 In an ideal kitchen, the number of steps between the points in this triangle is minimal.
 This is your kitchen’s prime real estate, and you should place your most frequently used tools and food items within this zone.” (p.
 22)

-Actionable tip 2: How to avoid throwing away food
+Conquering Your Kitchen Tip 2: How to avoid throwing away food

 What about the food that inevitably gets thrown out because it gets lost in the fridge or sits on the counter too long?
 Annemarie offers a way to stop wasting money by wasting food.